 To speed the process of completing the dissertation and to fund the defense term.

 Awarded at the writing stage of the dissertation.
 Students must have filed a dissertation committee with Rackham.
-Support includes stipend of $7600 for the term, tuition and fees, and GradCare.
+Support includes stipend for the term, tuition and fees, and GradCare.

 WS deadline: early March